Junkers Ju87G-2 Stuka German Anti Tank Attacker Hasegawa 1/48

-Speaking of which, In Japan, one of the manufacturer released the series of World War II Fighters, a total of 80 planes, 1/72 scale.
+Speaking of which, In Japan, one of the manufacturers released the series of World War II Fighters, a total of 80 planes, 1/72 scale.
 When such a finished product is released, a person making a model seems to decrease.
-I am sure it would be spectacular once all completed.
-It’s about USD 1,500 for total collection.
+I am sure it would be spectacular once all is completed.
+It’s about USD 1,500 for the total collection.
 I wonder how many people in Japan would complete them.

 The canopy fitting to the body is good.
-It seems complicated that the rear machine gun and some other parts built-in.
+It seems complicated that the rear machine gun and some other parts are built-in.

 I tried using the masking tape for the curved surface released from Tamiya.
-The normal type masking tape was enough for these small windows, anyway, I would like to check the feeling.
+The normal type of masking tape was enough for these small windows, anyway, I would like to check the feeling.
 Because it stretches a little like the vinyl, it is likely to fit well on some degree of the curves.

 Between a spinner and the main body, I think there is a little gap, I sharpened the inside center of the spinner.
 That reminds me, I forgot to do working a propeller movable smoothly when blowing.